 One cool aspect of our showroom is that not only do you get to see Sandast’s leather goods, but you also get a glimpse of how each product is made by hand.
 The other side of the “Sandast wall” is our workshop where all the Sandast products are made.

-I found Sandast back in 2010 and like all other business start-ups, my initial goal was to make money.
+I found Sandast back in 2010 and like all other business start ups, my initial goal was to make money.
 In a business world that is the norm; but in retrospect, that is a serious “No No” in fashion.
 Because my focus was more leaning toward money & profit, I looked for ways to cut the cost of materials and cut corners.
-Searching for and using inferior materials that looked somewhat legitimate.
+Searching for and using an inferior materials that looked somewhat legitimate.
 Focusing more on the productivity than the quality.
 I was looking for an easier way instead of the proper way.
 So many mistakes and unfortunately, I had no mentor who would have guided me in the right direction.
-Four consecutive years of heavy losses and I did not have anything else left after selling my house, car, life insurance, etc. It seemed inevitable that my journey with Sandast was coming to an end, however before I quit I wanted to make something nice that I could be proud of.
+Four consecutive years of heavy losses and I did not have anything else left to sell after my house, car, life insurance, etc. It seemed inevitable that my journey with Sandast was coming to an end, however before I quit I wanted to make something nice that I could be proud of.

-With the little money I had left, I made an upgrade on all fronts: leather, hardware, craftmanship, and construction.
+With the little money I had left, I made an upgrade on all fronts: leather, hardware, craftmenship, and construction.
 Miraculously, that’s when my luck started to change.
 Suddenly, I started catching some unimaginable breaks and Sandast is still here in 2016.